rajasingh545/rajasingh545/README.md

 📧 [rajasingh.selvakumar@nodebriks.com](mailto:rajasingh.selvakumar@nodebriks.com) | 📱 +91 9940683837

 ### About Me
 Greetings!
-I'm Rajasingh, a dynamic Senior Software Developer with a five-year pulse in crafting cutting-edge mobile and web applications.
+I'm Rajasingh, a dynamic Senior Software Developer with a seven-year pulse in crafting cutting-edge mobile and web applications.
 I specialize in creating robust backend services and exposing RESTful APIs with the magic touch of Express.js.
 On the frontend, I'm a maestro with HTML, CSS, and JavaScript, and I wield the power of React and React Native for crafting delightful user experiences.

 ### 🚀 What I Do
 - Designing and implementing scalable and secure RESTful APIs.